prathamesh-sonpatki/prometheus-workshop/README.md

 ### Lab

 - [ ] Setup alert-rules
-- [ ] Verify alert rules are getting evalulated.
+- [ ] Verify alert rules are getting evaluated.
 - [ ] Add one more alert rule and reload config.
 - [ ] See alert rules turning green and red.